wrarok/paragoniusz/test/README.md

 # Testing Strategy

-This project uses a multi-layered testing approach with different environments for different types of tests.
+This project uses a two-tier testing approach with different environments for different types of tests.

 ## Test Types and Environment Configuration